-In the past three years, our cost of living in Medellín for a couple (with my Colombian wife) has averaged about $2,000 per month and we live in a nice apartment.
+In the past three years, our cost of living in Medellín for a couple (with my Colombian wife) has averaged about $2,000 per month and we live in a nice house

 I decided to put together a list of 14 surprisingly cheap things in Medellín for expats that are used to higher costs in their home countries.
 This list of surprisingly cheap things is in no particular order.

 Note the exchange rate used in this surprising cheap things article is 3,214 pesos to the U.S. Dollar.

 One of the first things you find out as a foreigner when you start living in Medellín is that yellow taxis are plentiful and surprisingly cheap by Western standards.
 All taxis in Medellín use meters.
 This is different than on Colombia’s Caribbean coast such as in Cartagena, where taxis don’t have meters.